Experts share 5 ironing board storage ideas to keep it out of sight and keep your home clutter-free

-Figuring out how to best store an ironing board is not an easy feat.
+Figuring out the best way to store an ironing board is not an easy feat.
 Especially since most traditional ironing boards tend to be quite large and heavy.
-But they’re not very nice to look at either, so coming up with some clever ironing board storage ideas is essential.
+But they’re not very nice to look at either, so coming up with some clever ironing board storage ideas to hide one is essential.

-And they came back with 3 game-changing tips that will make your life a lot easier, your storage cupboard tidy and your walkways free of a bulky ironing board in the way.
+We asked the experts, and they came back with 3 game-changing tips to make your life a lot easier, keep your storage cupboard tidy, and free up your walkways.

-Taking the recent ironing debate into account, before deciding on how to store your ironing board, it’s worth asking yourself how often you actually use it and go from there, according to Siân Pelleschi, founder of Sorted! and APDO president.
+Before deciding on how to store your ironing board, it’s worth asking yourself how often you actually use it and going from there, according to Siân Pelleschi, founder of Sorted! and APDO president.

-And these are the 3 ways how to do that best.
+And these are the 5 ways to do that best.

 Siân Pelleschi is the owner of Sorted!, a Cheshire-based home and office decluttering and organising service, and the current President of APDO - the Association of Professional Declutterers and Organisers.
 With Sorted!, she aims to take away the stress and hassle that everyday life can sometimes bring, both in your home and working environment.